vauruk/MozantechTest/README.md

-    assets/ -> where is the images of the project components/ -> where is all the generic components hooks/ -> Where is the generics hooks about project ex: exceptionRequest hook service/ -> Where is the necessary classes to connected the externals services such as REST Api/ GraphQL store/ -> where is the basic config of the redux (reducers/store) util/ -> where is generic classes to help ex: consoleDebug or formatDate view/ - where is all the main screams ex: Home / PostView (Webview page)
+    assets/ -> where is the images of the project components/ -> where is all the generic components hooks/ -> Where is the generics hooks about project ex: exceptionRequest hook service/ -> Where is the necessary classes to connect the externals services such as REST Api/ GraphQL store/ -> where is the basic config of the redux (reducers/store) util/ -> where is generic classes to help ex: consoleDebug or formatDate view/ - where is all the main screams ex: Home / PostView (Webview page)